Equilibrium Propagation for Non-Conservative Systems: Introduction

 Conversely, generalizations of backpropagation can handle non-reciprocal forces and compute the exact gradient of the cost Eq.~\eqref{eq:FFC} but inherit the same challenges in physical implementations.
 For instance, Backpropagation Through Time \parencite{werbos2002backpropagation} unfolds the network in time to apply standard backpropagation, Recurrent Backpropagation \parencite{almeida1990learning, pineda1987generalization} avoids this memory requirement but still requires a specific circuit to propagate errors, and the continuous Adjoint Method \parencite{chen2018neural} additionally requires integrating the dynamics backward in time which is not physically possible for a dissipative system.

-In this paper, we first propose \textit{Asymmetric EP} (AEP), a framework where the original dynamics serve for inference, while a new augmented dynamic is used to compute gradients of the cost Eq.~\eqref{eq:FFC}.
+In this paper, we first propose \textit{Asymmetric EP} (AsymEP), a framework where the original dynamics serve for inference, while a new augmented dynamic is used to compute gradients of the cost Eq.~\eqref{eq:FFC}.
 In this augmented phase, the output neurons are nudged towards their targets (as in standard EP), while a local corrective term -- proportional to the antisymmetric part of the Jacobian at the free equilibrium $\mathcal{J}_F(\overline x^0, \theta, u)=\frac{\partial}{\partial x}F(\overline x^0, \theta, u)$ -- is added to the forces.
 The exact gradients of the cost with respect to parameters are then obtained by contrasting stationary states of the augmented system.

 Second, we introduce \textit{Dyadic EP}, a `variational' approach to learning in non-conservative systems.
 This method involves doubling the number of variables in the system's state space and subsequently introducing a new energy function in this extended space.
-While applying the standard update rule of EP to this energy theoretically yields the exact gradients, we present an optimized implementation.
-Dyadic EP takes advantage of the extended space to execute the positive and negative nudging phases in parallel, recovering the same computational cost as AEP.
+This approach takes advantage of the extended space to execute the positive and negative nudging phases in parallel, recovering the same computational cost as AsymEP.
 Derived from first principles, this approach is inspired by established methods for mapping dissipative dynamical systems onto conservative ones by doubling the degrees of freedom \cite{bateman1931dissipative,galley2013classical, aykroyd2025hamiltonian}.
-It is related to the Dual Propagation algorithm introduced in \cite{DualPropagation-1} which can be viewed as Dyadic EP restricted to the specific case of a symmetric (conservative) layered coupling matrix.
+A more comprehensive study of the theoretical framework and its application to feedforward networks can be found in \cite{ANTONINO}.
+Our method is related to the Dual Propagation algorithm \cite{DualPropagation-1, DualPropagation-lagrangian, TwoTales} and constitutes an independent, first-principles generalization of Dyadic Learning \cite{nest2026dyadic, hoier2024dyadic}—previously limited to Hopfield networks—to arbitrary force fields.